unknownue/gli-rs/README.md

 This crate aims to fill the gap of loading KTX and DDS image file for graphic developer in Rust ecosystem.

+## Compatibility

 Although not all the api has been translated to Rust and fully tested, it does work for the most part.

+While the origin library is written in C++, this crate wouldn't insure full compatibility.

 ## Requirement